Babalola94/LITA_PROJECT/README.md

 ### Project Title: Sales Performance Analysis for God's Glory Retail Store

 ### Project Overview
-This Data Analysis project aim to generate insight into the sales performance of God's Glory Reatail store over the past year.
-By analysing the various parameters in the data received seek to gather enough insight to make reasonabe decision which then enable us to tell compelling stories around our data rom the insight got and to know the best performance from our data.
+This Data Analysis project aim to generate insight into the following analysis in order to make reasonabe decision which then enable us to tell compelling stories around our data and to know the best performance from our data:
+-  Revenue by region, month and product
+-  Average sales by product
+-  Highest selling product by total sales value
+-  Top 5 customers by total purchase amount
+-  product with no sale in the last quarter

 ### Data Sources
 The primary source of data used is LITA Capstone Dataset and this is an open source data that can be freely downloaded from an open source online such a kaggle or FRED or any other data repository site.